alensiljak/cashier/README.md

 The automatic deployment is triggered when the Release branch is updated.

 The manual deployment is done with `netlify-cli` (installed from NPM), using `netlify deploy` from the root project directory.
 This requires netlify.toml.
 Otherwise, run from dist/pwa directory.
+To deploy the Prod version, run `netlify deploy --prod`.

 ## Cashier Ecosystem